 If a situation arises that is not described here, Wildeburg’s organization will decide on the course of action.

-Weekend tickets will go on sale via this website from Wednesday 28 January at 12:00 noon.
+Weekend tickets are now on sale via this website.
 Sunday tickets, camper tickets and accommodation tickets will go on sale later in 2026.

 A weekend ticket is €305, excluding a €15 deposit for a garbage bag and excluding €10 in service fees.

-You can pay with iDeal, Mastercard, SOFORT Überweisung, Bancontact/MisterCash.
+You can pay with iDeal, Maestro, Mastercard, Visa and Bancontact

 Tickets will be sent out the week of the festival.
 You will find your purchase confirmation in your mail, when you search on Paylogic or Wildeburg.
 If it is not there, request it via I Lost My Ticket.